Christo Popov

 Christo Popov (born 8 March 2002) is a French badminton player who affiliate with Fos club.
+He won the men's doubles gold at the 2025 European Championships with his brother Toma Junior Popov.
+He also won a silver in the men's singles and a bronze in the men's doubles at the 2023 European Games.
+He became the first Frenchman to reach the semi-finals of the All England Open.

-He was the boys' doubles European U15 and U17 Junior Champions, also won the boys' singles silver medals at the 2018 European and 2019 World Junior Championships.
+Christo Popov was the boys' doubles European U15 and U17 Junior Champions, also won the boys' singles silver medals at the 2018 European and 2019 World Junior Championships.
 He reached a career high as boys' singles World Junior number 1 in January 2020.
 He then clinched the boys' singles title at the 2020 European Junior Championships.

-Personal life
+Early life

 Christo Popov was born in Sofia, Bulgaria.
 He comes from a family featuring other professional badminton players.
 His father, Thomas, played for and coached the Bulgarian national team; his mother, Tzvetomira, was a national badminton referee; and his older brother, Toma Junior Popov, was a 2017 European Junior Champion.

 Career

 Christo Popov started playing badminton at the age of 5.
 He won the European U15 and U17 Junior Champions in the boys' doubles event with Kenji Lovang in 2016 and 2017 respectively, also finished as boys' singles U15 runner-up in 2016.
 He later won the boys' singles silver medals at the 2018 European and 2019 World Junior Championships.
 He managed to win the 2017 Italian Junior International, Danish Junior Cup, also 2018 and 2019 Hungarian Junior International.